nikhil-ghate/WhatsApp-Clone/README.md

-This is a WhatsApp clone build using ReactJS.
+This is a WhatsApp clone build using ReactJS, FireBase and Material-UI.